Chen Show Mao

-Chen Show Mao (陈硕茂 (Chén Shuòmào); born 6 February 1961) is a Singaporean politician.
+Chen Show Mao (陈硕茂 (Chén Shuòmào); born 6 February 1961) is a Taiwanese-born Singaporean former politician.
 A member of the Workers' Party (WP), he was the Member of Parliament for the Paya Lebar division of Aljunied Group Representation Constituency (GRC) between 2011 and 2020.
+He was succeeded by Sylvia Lim.

-A graduate of Harvard, Oxford and Stanford, Chen was a corporate lawyer at Davis Polk.
+Prior to politics, Chen was a corporate lawyer at Davis Polk from 1992 to 2011 and scaled back in active practice after his political debut.
 Chen made his political debut in the 2011 general election when he joined a five-member WP team for Aljunied GRC, which defeated the governing People's Action Party (PAP) with 54.72% of the vote.
 This was the first opposition victory in a GRC.

-Chen did not seek reelection during the 2020 general election; however, he remained active in politics.
+He stepped down in 2020.

 Background

 Chen was born in Pingtung County, Taiwan.
 His father was a trader while his mother was an elementary school teacher.
 He moved to Singapore when he was 11, and studied at Nanyang Primary School, Catholic High School, Anglo-Chinese School and National Junior College.
 He was the president of the students' council in National Junior College and was the top student for the Singapore-Cambridge GCE Advanced Level examinations in 1979, outperforming his batchmates Vivian Balakrishnan and Lui Tuck Yew.
 After he failed to gain admission into the medical school at the National University of Singapore, he applied to study economics at Harvard University and was accepted.

 Between 1980 and 1983, Chen, then a Singapore permanent resident, performed National Service and served as an infantry platoon commander at the 5th Singapore Infantry Regiment and as a brigade adjutant (DYS1) at the headquarters of the 3rd Singapore Infantry Brigade.
 He became a Singapore citizen in 1986.

 Chen graduated with a Bachelor of Arts from Harvard University in 1986 and subsequently completed a Master of Arts in 1988 under a Rhodes Scholarship at Corpus Christi College of the University of Oxford.
 He completed a Juris Doctor at Stanford Law School in 1992 and attained the rank of Master of Arts at Corpus Christi College in 2005.